ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/studio/overview/tasks/import-export-database.markdown

-﻿# Tasks : Import & Export Database
+# Tasks: Import & Export Database

 Import and Export Tabs enable fast data moving between databases.
 For data export, the following tools can be used: